 There is no particular way to get started with Microservices architecture.
-However, there are some common approaches which many companies have adopted Microservices architecture and found success.
+However, there are some common approaches in which many companies have adopted Microservices architecture and found success.
 Let's discuss them.

 First, define the services corresponding to the business capabilities.
 Next, assign each service to a different team who are experts for those particular services.
 It often leads to stable API boundaries.

 After service boundaries are decided for those small services, they are developed by the teams using the technologies which are best suited for a particular purpose.
 After developing, through available CI servers (Jenkins, Go, etc.) CI/CD pipelines built to run automated test cases and to deploy services independently to different environments (QA, integration, Staging, etc.)

 Design the independent services carefully about what to be exposed to, what protocols are used to interact with the service, etc.

 Organizations found success with Microservices followed a model where the teams building services take responsibility for everything related to that service.
 There are no separate maintenance teams.
 They are the ones who develop, deploy and maintain it.

 There are some more architectural patterns that help in decentralizing things.

 There are two standard models used to deploy independent Microservices.
 They are multiple Microservices per operating system and one microservice per operating system.

 Creating the best standards and best practices while running the different services independently through multiple teams is always helpful in the long run.

 Services in Microservices architecture are distributed by nature; monitoring and logging of individual services can become a challenge.
 It's hard to go through and compare logs of each service instance and find out individual errors.
 Log aggregation and stats aggregation are used to solve such challenges.

 |Related Article: Microservices vs SOA|